Boeing SSB-7 IUS

 Specifications for IUS

-It is a two stage vehicle which is capable to transfer a payload of 2750 kg from low-Earth orbit to geostationary orbit.
+It was a two stage vehicle which is capable to transfer a payload of 2750 kg from low-Earth orbit to geostationary orbit.

 Specifications for IUS-2